Ancestral Lineage Healing Intensive

-You can turn on the English or French subtitles by clicking the CC icon next to the sound icon.
+You can turn on the English or Spanish subtitles by clicking the CC icon next to the sound icon.

 With all the blessings and challenges included, we are the face of our people on Earth.

-A limited number of spaces in shared rooms are available at reduced pricing.
-These spaces are reserved for people who experience some form of systemic oppression and marginalization in ways that also impact financial means (e.g., travelers or recent immigrants from less economically developed countries; participants from historically persecuted groups in France).
-Native French speakers who do not meet this criteria but nonetheless need cost reduction to join are also welcome to request a reduced cost space.
-You can apply for one of these spaces here: Application for Assisted Registration.
+A number of spaces are available at further reduced pricing.
+These spaces are especially for working class Spanish people and those who experience some form of systemic oppression and marginalization in ways that also impact financial means (e.g., recent immigrants from less economically developed countries).
+Please don’t hesitate to ask us (in English or Spanish) if you need this reduction to join; accessibility is a core value of our organization.
+You can apply for these spaces here: Application for Assisted Registration.